 10. Front USB Cables

-Similar to the Front Panel headers above, the Front USB cables connect to the Front USB headers on the motherboard.
+Like the Front Panel headers above, the Front USB cables connect to the Front USB headers on the motherboard.

-If your PC case has USB ports in the front, then it will also have the Front USB cables for connecting to headers on the motherboard.
+If your PC case has USB ports in the front, it will also have the Front USB cables for connecting to headers on the motherboard.

 11. Front Audio Cables